JuliaML/MLDataPattern.jl/docs/index.rst

    documentation/folds

-At some point during an machine learning experiment, chances are that we need to iterate over the observations of the training data in some manner.
+At some point during a machine learning experiment, chances are that we need to iterate over the observations of the training data in some manner.
 Typically it is either iterated one observation at a time, or in small equal-sized "chunks" called